Ghost Hunter – Scavenger Hunt and Word Game for Kids

 Supplies: Lollipops, ribbon, paper, tissue paper, and select 5-10 Halloween terms.
 You may want a styrofoam base to stick the ghosts into during the game.

 Ghost Hunter is a discover game on two levels.
 First kids must figure out where the ghosts are and then they arrange the letters correctly to determine the Halloween word or phrase.
-The age of the Ghost Hunters will determine how difficult the words can be as 5 year olds should have 3-letter words and older kids can help longer words.
+The age of the Ghost Hunters will determine how difficult the words can be, as kids 5 years old and younger should have 3-letter words and older kids can have more challenging words.

 Ghost Hunter Game Prep